vinhhoala/ENACT-Business-Models/BusinessModels/ACM&BDA.md

     <td rowspan="1">
       <p>Each KPI evaluate the impact on the targets identified above:

-* Licence agreements for transfer (key metric = sum of %)
-  * 50 % licences on actuation conflict manager tools
-  * 50 % licences on Behavioral Drift Analysis tools
+- Licence agreements for transfer (key metric = sum of %) -- 50 % licences on actuation conflict manager tools -- 50 % licences on Behavioral Drift Analysis tools

-* Communications  & publications (key metric = sum of %)
+-Communications  & publications (key metric = sum of %)
-  * 20% = 2 communications in major conferences (on both CNRS contributions)
-  * 50% = 1 journal  publication on Actuation Conflict in IoT  Survey and contribution
-  * 30 % = 4 communciations with the other partners  (ex. with UDE on reinforcement learning  with behavioral drift measure ...)
+  --20% = 2 communications in major conferences (on both CNRS contributions) --50% = 1 journal  publication on Actuation Conflict in IoT  Survey and contribution --30 % = 4 communciations with the other partners  (ex. with UDE on reinforcement learning  with behavioral drift measure ...)

-* standard committees : (key metric = sum of %)
+* Standard committees : (key metric = sum of %)
   * 40% = participation to a Specification Groups on IoT plateforms, (ex.
 ETSI / SmartM2M ...)
   * 60% = standard  draft on  guidelines  for  IoT plateforms and  Actuation